hbtang/log-slam/SLAM-Resource.md

 	- All features and KFs are variables
 	- Speed up by blocking Hessian, efficient when small number of overlapping features observed
 	- Both point features, free lines and "Manhatton lines"
+    - 2015: _Resource-Aware Large-Scale Cooperative 3D Mapping from Multiple Cell Phones_
+    - 2016: _Large-Scale Cooperative 3D Visual-Inertial Mapping in a Manhattan World_

 2. Square Root Inverse Sliding Window Filter (SR-ISWF)
 	- Compare with MSCKF
+    - 2015: _A Square Root Inverse Filter for Efficient Vision-aided Inertial Navigation on Mobile Devices_

 3. C-KLAM: Constrained Keyframe-Based Localization and Mapping
+	- 2013: _C-KLAM: Constrained Keyframe Localization and Mapping for Long-Term Navigation_
+    - 2014: _C-KLAM: Constrained Keyframe-Based Localization and Mapping_

+4. Incremental Batch Least-Squares (IBLS): SLAM for resource constrained mobile devices (like Tango)
+	- 2015: _A Square Root Inverse Filter for Efficient Vision-aided Inertial Navigation on Mobile Devices_
+    - 2014: _Efficient Visual-Inertial Navigation using a Rolling-Shutter Camera with Inaccurate Timestamps_

-4. Visual-Inertial Navigation System (VINS) using a Rolling-Shutter Camera
+5. Visual-Inertial Navigation System (VINS) using a Rolling-Shutter Camera

 ## UC Riverside
 MSCKF